Made In Chicago - Participating Companies: Amusements, Baked Goods, and Beauty Products

 Lakeland Musical Instruments

-Founded in the mid-1990s, Lakland designs, produces and assembles electric bass guitars from a facility at 2044 N. Dominick St. All Lakland four-strings are 34" scale with either ash or adler bodies and maple, rosewood or ebony fingerboards.
+Founded in the mid-1990s, Lakeland designs, produces and assembles electric bass guitars from a facility at 2044 N. Dominick St. All Lakeland four-strings are 34" scale with either ash or adler bodies and maple, rosewood or ebony fingerboards.

 Lyon & Healy Harps